modware-org/docs/README.md

 ## Wide spectrum on technical side

-For example: if You need solve some problem, many solutions are based on one or few languages which are possible to use in your application.
+For example: if You need solve technical problem based on Python/Java/NodeJS, many solutions are based on one language.
+In APIFoundation case we are supporting and proiding for each language the same SDK solution, which aaliable to use in your application programming language.

-Who give you the opportunity to use your own technical solutions with external libraries?
+Who give you the opportunity to use your own technical solutions in external libraries?
-We are giving you opensource code which is ready to set and go!
+We're opened and we're giving You opensource code which is ready to set and go!

 No license, no subscriptions, just open and ready to use!